 Located a short drive from the town of Chilliwack is Cultus Lake.
 This well known and popular lake is a prime beach destination for families.
 The main beach area of town has lots of beach space, picnic tables, a dock and a well marked swimming area.
 This beach is walking distance to town, making it easy for families to head over to the Cultus Lake Adventure Park for some extra fun!
 There are also 3 beautiful day use areas located within the provincial park boundaries which include roped off swimming areas, docks and floats to swim off of, lots of picnic tables, washrooms and grass areas for playing and relaxing.

 A visit to Alouette Lake, located in Golden Ears Provincial Park, is a popular spot for families in the summertime.
 With 3 day use areas to enjoy, there is a location that is perfect for everyone.
 The Alouette (south beach) day use area features a vehicle accessible sandy beach with a roped off swimming area, canoe & kayak rentals, washrooms and lots of picnic tables.
 The campers beach day use area is a hike in area with a sandy beach and a roped off swimming area.
 And the North beach day use area is adjacent to the North Beach Campground and a short walk from the parking lot.
 Due to its popularity, especially on weekends during hot weather, we suggest going early to snag yourself the perfect spot and pack a BBQ picnic and stay all day.

-Now that you have the list, how many of these 6 beaches are you going to visit this summer?
+Now that you have the list of Fraser Valley beaches, how many of these 6 are you going to visit this summer?